 What is gyno surgery?

 Gynecomastia surgery, also known as gyno surgery, is designed to eliminate excess male breast tissue and enhance the natural contours of a man’s chest.
-Several techniques are available to get rid of gynecomastia, including liposuction, surgical excision and areola reduction.
-Areola reduction can be performed for men who have saggy skin caused by significant weight loss to tighten the chest skin.
-Best results are achieved when Surgery is carried out by a specialist Plastic Surgeon with experience in performing gynecomastia surgery in London.
+Several techniques are available to eliminate gynecomastia, including liposuction, surgical excision and areola reduction.
+Areola reduction can be performed for men with saggy skin caused by significant weight loss to tighten the chest skin.
+Best results are achieved when a specialist Plastic Surgeon carries out surgery with experience in performing gynecomastia surgery in London.
 We occasionally see examples of botched gyno surgery from men who have had surgery carried out by inexperienced surgeons or from having the procedure abroad.
 Unfavourable gynaecomastia results can cause considerable distress and anxiety, and surgical correction can be technically challenging.

 RELATED: Is gynecomastia surgery worth it?